 To continue coverage once your County contributions end, or if the County contribution is less than the cost of your premiums, you must make biweekly premium payments directly to the County's Direct Bill services third-party administrator.
 Their contact information can be found on the back cover of this book.
-Employees who allow benefit plans to lapse during a leave of absence, are still responsible to submit mid-year changes within 60 days of a life event, and annual open enrollment changes during annual open enrollment periods.

-After one year on leave, if you have continued your health plan premiums payments, you may qualify for extended health coverage under COBRA continuation of coverage provisions.
+After one year on leave, if you have continued your health plan premiums payments, you may qualify for extended health coverage under COBRA continuation of coverage provisions.1